1977 Australian federal election

-The 1977 Australian federal election was held in Australia on 10 December 1977.
-All 124 seats in the House of Representatives and 34 of the 64 seats in the Senate were up for election.

-The incumbent Liberal-National Country Coalition led by Malcolm Fraser, in government since 1975, was elected to a second term over the opposition Labor Party led by Gough Whitlam.
+A federal election was held on 10 December 1977 to elect members of the 31st Parliament of Australia.
+All 124 seats in the House of Representatives were up for election, along with 34 of the 64 seats in the Senate.
+The incumbent Coalition government, led by Malcolm Fraser, was re-elected, defeating the Labor Party led by Opposition Leader Gough Whitlam.

 While the Coalition suffered a five-seat swing, it still had a substantial 48-seat majority in the House.
 The Liberals retained an outright majority, with 67 seats.
 Although Fraser thus had no need for the support of the National Country Party, the Coalition was retained.

-Whitlam became the first and only person to contest four federal elections as Leader of the Opposition.
+Whitlam became the first and only person to contest four federal elections as leader of the Opposition.
 He was unable to recover much of the ground Labor had lost in its severe defeat two years prior, and resigned as leader shortly after the election.